FeatureBaseDB/featurebase/cmd/pilosa-fsck/release-pilosa-fsck/DESIGN.md

 Unfortunately, the Anti-Entropy agent approach has proved inadequate on two fronts.
 First, it does not provide for immediately consistent reads in the event that the primary is lost.
-Second, the Anti-Entropy agent itself experienced out-of-memory issues that have not yet been resolved.
+Second, the Anti-Entropy agent itself experienced out-of-memory issues that have yet to be resolved.

 Therefore, work is now underway to replace this replication approach with a more consistent design.

 However, in the meantime, for our customers in production with Molecula Pilosa, we wish to provide a means to re-establish correct replication.
+Thus even in the event of a node failure followed by a read from a replica, the returned read will be correct.

 The pilosa-fsck tool can therefore been seen as a temporary, stop-gap measure to address immediate issues while the cluster replication